rnakato/DROMPAplus/docs/content/drompa/PCSHARP.rst

 BED annotation and long-range interactions
 ++++++++++++++++++++++++++++++++++++++++++++++++++++

 drompa+ accepts annotation data in BED or BED12 format (e.g., chromatin state file by ChromHMM) with the ``--bed`` option.
+The specified regions are colored in green and gray alternately to distinguish two closely located ones.

 Long-range interactions files such as ChIA-PET results, are also allowed with the ``--inter`` option, which takes tab-separated files with six columns: head chr, head start, head end, tail chr, tail start, and tail end.
 The intra- and inter-chromosomal interactions are shown in red and green, respectively.